purplexa/orgy-of-everything/contents/03-Items/Items.md

 *wondrous item, legendary* <div style='margin-top:-6px'></div>

 This sentient rod made of a transparent crystal seems to be constantly flickering between images of far-off places while constantly wiggling in a seemingly impossible manner.
 The rod can hold 4 charges and regains 1d3 charges daily at dawn.
 As an action, you can ask the rod to expend a charge and cast teleport targeting any creature within range of the rod.
 If there are more than 8 willing creatures within 10 feet of the rod, the rod chooses the nearest 8 creatures to bring with it.
 When you describe the desired location to the rod, roll a d6.
 On a 1 or 2, the rod gets overeager and casts the spell before you finish describing the location.
 Since the rod cannot hold objects, it cannot use an associated object to target the spell.

+### Staff of the Empath
+*weapon (quarterstaff), rare (requires attunement by a Way of the Empath Monk)* <div style='margin-top:-6px'></div>
+This quarterstaff at first glance appears to be a simple 18 inch long club carved out of high quality, sturdy wood.

+While holding the staff, you can mentally command it to extend into a 6 foot long quarterstaff (no action required).
+As an action when it is extended, you can collapse it back down to its original size.
+When extended to a full quarterstaff in this way, its damage type becomes psychic.

+The staff can hold a maximum of 6 charges and contains 1d6 charges when first found.
+It regains 1d4 expended charges daily at dawn.
+As a bonus action, you can speak a command word and expend a charge.
+For the next minute, all melee attacks you make with the staff deal an additional amount of psychic damage equal to your Wisdom modifier.

+### Super Hammer
+*maul, rare*
+This comically large hammer features a plain wooden haft and an oversize double mallet head of black iron.
+As an action, you can activate SUPER MODE, causing it to swing on its own for 1 minute.
+Its damage dice increase to 3d6 for the duration, and when you take the Attack action on your turn, you can make one additional attack as a bonus action, but the only action you can take on your turn is Attack, even if another effect would normally force you to take a different action.
+You become incapacitated for two turns when the SUPER MODE ends, as the effort of holding onto the rapidly swinging hammer has left you tired and sore.